Relintai/pandemonium_engine_docs/community/contributing/contributing_to_the_documentation.md

 Contributing to the documentation
 =================================

-This guide explains how to contribute to Godot's documentation, be it by writing or reviewing pages.
+This guide explains how to contribute to Pandemonium's documentation, be it by writing or reviewing pages.

 See also: